qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-jupyterlab.md

 Do not use "Logout" from the desktop environment!
 :::

-To close the desktop, just close the window/tab that the desktop environment is open in.
+To close the desktop, please close the window/tab that the desktop environment is open in.

 :::{.notes}
 _TODO: add an image showing a "no" symbol over the logout menu?_